wiseaidev/awesome-python/README.md

 ## Simple Summary

-A collection of notes, speaker's slides deck, files related to pycon talks, and a list of handful python books I read and/or am currently reading.
-This repository can be used as a reference/documentation for mastering the python programming language and the Django framework.
+A collection of notes, speaker's slides deck, videos, files related to pycon talks, and a list of handful python books I read and/or am currently reading.
+This repository can be used as a reference/documentation for mastering the python programming language and other related content(e.g. frameworks,...).

-> ⚠️ This repo is currently under construction.
-Consider giving a ⭐ for future updates!

 > If you are looking for a way to contribute to the project, please refer to the [`Guideline`][00].

+> If you find this repository helpful in one way or another, I would be forever grateful to share it on social media platforms so it can reach more people around the globe.
+Thank you in advance!

+> Don't forget to click the ⭐ button an odd number of times ;-)

 > Currently maintained by [`Mahmoud Harmouch`][01].